2004 United States Senate elections: South Dakota

 Daschle responded to Thune's claim that he was a partisan anti-Bush obstructionist by pointing to his action just nine days after the September 11 attacks when he hugged President Bush on the Senate floor following Bush's address to Congress and the nation.
 He also hit back by alleging that Thune wanted to "rubber stamp what the administration is doing."
 Daschle's use of the video of his embrace of Bush forced the Republican National Committee to demand that the ad be pulled, claiming that it suggests that Bush endorses Daschle.
 Shortly following the airing of the ad, in a nationally televised debate on NBC's Meet the Press, Thune accused Daschle of "emboldening the enemy" in his skepticism of the Iraq War.

-Daschle also noticeably relied very heavily on the power of incumbency to win a fourth term.
-Some also argued that Stephanie Herseth's election to the state's only House seat hurt Daschle, as voters may not have been comfortable sending an all-Democratic delegation to Congress for the first time in many decades.
+Daschle also noticeably relied heavily on the power of incumbency to win a fourth term.
+Some also argued that Stephanie Herseth's election to the state's only House seat hurt Daschle, as voters may not have been comfortable sending an all-Democratic delegation to Congress for the first time in decades.
 Accusations that Daschle was possibly considering no longer being an official resident of South Dakota was believed to have offended voters there.
 Others have analyzed that Daschle's lengthy consideration and eventual rejection of a potential run for the presidency in 2004 took a toll on South Dakotans, who felt betrayed and used by Daschle as a result.

 When the race began in early 2004, Daschle led by 7 points in January and February.
 By May, his lead minimized to just 2 points and into the summer polls showed a varying number of trends: either Daschle held a slim 1- to 2-point lead or Thune held a slim 1- to 2-point lead or the race was tied right down the middle.
 Throughout September, Daschle led Thune by margins of 2 to 5 percent while during the entire month of October into the November 2 election, most polls showed that Thune and Daschle were dead even, usually tied 49–49 among likely voters.
 Some polls showed either Thune or Daschle leading by extremely slim margins.

 Thune was an aide to former Senator James Abdnor, the man Daschle defeated in 1986 to gain his seat in the Senate.

 Daschle spent a great deal of time and energy campaigning for his fellow Democrat Tim Johnson in 2002, who barely defeated Thune by 524 votes.
 He argued that by re-electing Johnson, South Dakota would be better off because Johnson would help to keep Daschle Majority Leader.
 However, in the end, while Johnson won, other states voted for enough Republicans that Daschle was no longer majority leader.
 Furthermore, Thune's whisker-close defeat in 2002 freed him up to run against Daschle in 2004.
-Had Daschle not put his considerable weight to re-electing Johnson, it seems very likely that Thune would have beaten Johnson, leaving Daschle without a strong challenger for the upcoming election and making his re-election a certainty.
+Had Daschle not put his considerable weight to re-electing Johnson, it seems likely that Thune would have beaten Johnson, leaving Daschle without a strong challenger for the upcoming election and making his re-election a certainty.